akumm2k/Ideas/notes_to_self.md

 # Follow the reciprocity

 Reciprocity is the fuel to any connection or relationship.
-It's offering a hand, and see if the other person takes it, and vice versa.
+It's offering a hand, and seeing if the other person takes it, and vice versa.
 It's where the real value lies.
 The lack thereof is a litmus test for whether you should pursue a connection further.
 Don't conflate reciprocity with vengeance though.